-Naturally produced by our body’s cells, nitric oxide plays a big role in blood vessel health, naturally widening blood vessels in increase blood flow and simultaneously decrease blood pressure (1).
-Supplements that claim to boost nitric oxide don’t actually contain nitric oxide; rather, they are made of other compounds that amp up the body’s production of nitric oxide, most commonly l-arginine and l-citrulline.
-Many brands also use beet roots in their complexes, a popular ingredient in pre workouts.
+Naturally produced by our body’s cells, nitric oxide (NO) plays a big role in blood vessel health.
+NO naturally widens blood vessels to increase blood flow and simultaneously decrease blood pressure (1).
+Supplements that claim to boost NO don’t actually contain NO; rather, they are made of other compounds that amp up the body’s production of NO, most commonly l-arginine and l-citrulline.
+Many brands also use beetroots in their complexes, a popular ingredient in pre-workouts.

-While more research is needed to determine the efficacy of increased NO levels on athletic performance, there is some evidence that suggests it may aid in high intensity interval training and prolonged aerobic activity (2)(3).
+While more research is needed to determine the efficacy of increased NO levels on athletic performance, there is some evidence that suggests it may aid in high intensity interval training (HIIT) and prolonged aerobic activity (2)(3).
 Additionally, some athletes use it because they feel it gives them a bigger “pump” and vascularity while working out.
-It is wise to consult with a medical professional before starting on any supplement claiming it can boost nitric oxide.
-For those who are eager to give it a try, we rounded up some of the best nitric oxide supplements based on ingredients and dosage amounts, and gave our picks.
+It is wise to consult with a medical professional before starting on any supplement claiming it can boost NO. For those who are eager to give it a try, we rounded up some of the best NO supplements based on ingredients and dosage amounts, and found our picks.

 Anchored by a strong dose of 1.5g l-citrulline, N.O.
 XT Nitric Oxide Boosting Agent may be a solid option for those looking to raise their nitric oxide levels before training sessions.
 N.O. also uses a bit of BioPerine black pepper extract, intended to improve the bioavailability of the other ingredients.

 Who Should Take Jacked Factory N.O.
 XT Nitric Oxide Boosting Agent